blaulichtSMS/docs/dashboard_api_v1.md

         "error" : null
     }

-THis session ID must be saved in a cookie / LocalStorage / SessionStorage gespeichert and will be used for all further requests.
+This session ID must be saved in a cookie / LocalStorage / SessionStorage gespeichert and will be used for all further requests.

 In case of an error you receive the following reply